DataShades/ckanext-collection/docs/structure/collection.md

 This form is convenient when you experimenting with collections or creating them dynamically.
 But more often you'll create a separate class for collection and services.
-This flow is more readable and flexible, as you keep all the derived classes and can combine/reuse them in future.
+Using separate classes is more readable and flexible, as you keep all the derived classes and can combine/reuse them in future.

 ///